Proportionality of gravitational and electromagnetic radiation by an electron in an intense plane wave: Introduction

-In the present Letter we show both classically and quantum mechanically that the electromagnetic and the gravitational radiation amplitudes in an arbitrary plane-wave background field are proportional to each other and that the proportionality constant is the same in both cases and equal to $H$.
+In the present paper we show both classically and quantum mechanically that the electromagnetic and the gravitational radiation amplitudes in an arbitrary plane-wave background field are proportional to each other and that the proportionality constant is the same in both cases and equal to $H$.
 Classically, this is achieved by introducing a concept of radiation amplitude in analogy with the quantum one.
-Quantum mechanically we work within strong-field QED in the Furry picture, which allows to take into account exactly the effects of the plane wave into the electron dynamics \cite{Landau_b_4_1982}.
-It is remarkable that the proportionality relies only on the symmetries of the background plane wave and on the energy-momentum conservation laws.
+Quantum mechanically we work within strong-field QED in the Furry picture, which allows to take into account exactly the effects of the plane wave into the electron dynamics \cite{Landau_b_4_1982} \corr{(see also Ref. \cite{Galtsov_1975} for a similar computation in a circularly-polarized monochromatic plane wave)}.
+It is remarkable that the proportionality relies only on the symmetries of the background plane wave and on the semiclassical nature of the quantum dynamics of electrons in a plane wave.